-Quick jig produces clean joints with hidden power
+A quick-to-make spline jig produces clean joints with hidden power.

 Synopsis: Splines are a well-known technique for adding strength to miter joints, but there are times when a visible spline spoils the look of a box; for example, when you have carefully matched grain wrapped around all four sides.
 That’s when Doug Stowe uses hidden splines, tucked into slots routed into the miters.
 A simple spline jig makes it easy.
 Learn how he does it, along with tips for assembly and glue-up.

 When making mitered boxes, I carefully select the stock for its character and grain, which I like to wrap around all four sides.
 Splines help me bolster the joint by adding long-grain glue surface.
 Cutting them into the box’s outside corners after assembly can interfere with the wood I have so methodically selected.
 That’s why I often tuck the splines into slots routed into the miters.

 These joints are easy to cut with the right…